Doctor at Sea (TV series)

-Doctor at Sea is a British television comedy series based on a set of books by Richard Gordon about the misadventures of doctors at sea.
-The series followed directly from its predecessor Doctor in Charge, and was produced by London Weekend Television in 1974.
+Doctor at Sea is a British television comedy series, the fourth of seven series in a franchise that began with Doctor in the House and was inspired by the "Doctor" books by Richard Gordon.
+The series follows Duncan Waring and Dick Stuart-Clark from its predecessor Doctor in Charge as they leave their jobs at St. Swithin's and sign on as ship's physicians on a Mediterranean cruise ship.
+It was produced by London Weekend Television in 1974.

-Although each of its predecessors had long runs, Doctor at Sea was limited to a single series of thirteen episodes.
-It has been suggested that only one series was to be produced as costs for this series were a lot higher than previous programmes.
+Although each of its predecessors had longer runs, Doctor at Sea was limited to a single series of thirteen episodes.

 Writers for the Doctor at Sea episodes were Richard Laing, George Layton, Jonathan Lynn, Bernard McKenna, Gail Renard and Phil Redmond.